pikvm/pikvm/docs/api.md

 -----
-## Authorization
+## Authentication

-All APIs are restricted to authorization.
-To make requests, you either need to authorize each request individually, or get a token and pass it as a cookie with each request.
+All APIs are restricted to authentication.
+To make requests, you either need to auth each request individually, or get a token and pass it as a cookie with each request.

+!!! note
+    With enabled [2FA](auth), you will need to add the one-time code to the password without spaces.
+That is, if the password is `foobar` and the code is `123456`, then you need to use `foobar123456` as the password.

 ### Single request auth